nirgoren/Eddienput/README.md

 6 2 3+MP+HP
 ```

-## Symbols:
+## Config files:
-You can define symbols, reassign symbols to other buttons, and set up macros in a JSON config file (see gg.json for an example).
+You can define symbols, reassign symbols to other buttons, and set up macros in a JSON config file (see configs\gg.json for an example).
 The first line of a recordings file should always be the path (absolute or relative) to the config file to be used.

 #### Reserved symbols: